 The Board of Trustees is supported by the Executive Leadership Team.

-Led by Chief Executive David Moran the Executive Leadership Team is responsible for overseeing the implementation and delivery of organisational strategy as set by the Board of Trustees.
+Led by Chief Executive Officer Jane Millward, the Executive Leadership Team is responsible for overseeing the implementation and delivery of organisational strategy as set by the Board of Trustees.

-E-ACT supports its 25 academies through five regional clusters in Daventry, London and Bucks, Midlands, North and South West.
+E-ACT supports its 28 academies through four regional clusters in London & Bucks, Midlands, North and the South West.

 Each of these is led by a regional education director (RED) and a regional operations director (ROD) and is supported by a team of system experts in areas like safeguarding.

-Our REDs and RODs work closely with their academies and meet academy leadership formally through six weekly Raising Achievement Boards.
+Our REDs and RODs work closely with their academies and meet academy leadership formally through six weekly Governance Review Days.
 In turn the Executive Leadership Team meets with REDs and RODs through six weekly formal Regional Performance Boards.